CassieMarie0728/my-awesomeness/README.md

 - [MorpheApp/morphe-patches-library](https://github.com/MorpheApp/morphe-patches-library) - Shared library for use by patch developers
 - [NeoApplications/Neo-Launcher](https://github.com/NeoApplications/Neo-Launcher) - Neo-Launcher
 - [Porvil/PGP-Tool](https://github.com/Porvil/PGP-Tool) - PGP Tool for Android
-- [PsProsen-Dev/OpenClaw-On-Android](https://github.com/PsProsen-Dev/OpenClaw-On-Android) - 🦞 Turn any Android phone into a 24/7 AI server — one command, zero hassle.
+- [PsProsen-Dev/OpenClawOnAndroid](https://github.com/PsProsen-Dev/OpenClawOnAndroid) - OpenClaw on Android (OCA) - Run OpenClaw on Android with a single command — no proot, no Linux -🦞 Turn any Android phone into a 24/7 AI server — one command, zero hassle.
 No proot, no Ubuntu, pure Termux.
 - [Reddmist/btc-cracker](https://github.com/Reddmist/btc-cracker) - Crack bitcoin wallet password and Collision address
 - [SimonMarquis/Android-SecretCodes](https://github.com/SimonMarquis/Android-SecretCodes) - Secret Codes is an Open Source application that allows you to browse through hidden codes of your Android phone.
 - [TeamVanced/VancedMicroG](https://github.com/TeamVanced/VancedMicroG) - MicroG tweaked to work for applications such as Vanced.